 Grape Day Festival - Free fun for the family in the fall,

 Adobe Home Tour - Homes in the Escondido area built with adobe blocks are opened to the public in the spring.
 For more information, click here.

-American Heritage Car Show - Postponed this year due to COVID19 - check back when we're able to confirm a date.
-Some of the best classic and vintage cars from the Western United States assemble on the green at Grape Day Park.
-Held every Memorial Day Weekend on Saturday.
-For more information, click here.
+American Heritage Car Show Some of the best classic and vintage cars from the Western United States assemble on the green at Grape Day Park.
+Postponed indefinitely.

-Movies in the Park - Canceled just for this summer - we hope to return next year!
+Movies in the Park.
 Enjoy a free family-appropriate movie on the lawn at Grape Day Park.
 Refreshments available to purchase or bring your own.
 Normally, held every summer, movies start at dusk.